 One example of that is that it assumes that when you enter a budget amount of $200,000.00, you’ll likely be using SAG for your actors, but you’re probably not going to be hiring IATSE, DGA, Teamsters, or WGA labor.
 Or if you do, you’ll be hiring out at negotiated rates.

-If you’re shooting a $1 million-dollar film, you probably can’t afford Teamsters, so we zero them out, as well as other crew and line items that we assume you won’t be able to afford.
-The higher budget amount you enter, the more line items and crew start to show up in your budget.
+Because the amount you asked to create a budget for is too low to afford certain line items and crew.
+For example, if you’re shooting a $1 million-dollar film, you probably can’t afford Teamsters, so we zero them out, as well as other cast, crew and line items that you won’t be able to afford at the low budget amount you’re working with.
+The higher the budget amount you tell us you’re working with, the more line items and crew start to show up in your budget.
 Remember, you can always manually add or delete crew and line items after you download your budget.
+(If you’ve purchased the Excel version.)

 If you’re shooting a smaller film, we include certain essential crew members on your budget, but don’t list a rate for them.
 This isn’t an accident.
 It comes from over 30 years experience working on small films: if your budget is too low, you simply can’t afford to pay most, if not all, of your crew.